-MPD members shall request emergency medical services (EMS) as soon as practical if any member has come into contact with a person having an acute medical crisis (where any delay in treatment could potentially aggravate the severity of the medical crisis).

-- 1. While awaiting EMS, MPD members assisting a person having an acute medical crisis shall provide any necessary first aid consistent with MPD training, as soon as practical.
+- A. MPD employees members shall request emergency medical services (EMS) as soon as practical if any employee member has come into contact with an individuala person having an acute medical crisis and (where any delay in treatment could potentially aggravate the severity of the medical crisis), or as otherwise required by policy. - 1.
+While awaiting EMS, MPD employees members assisting an individual a person having an acute medical crisis shall provide any necessary first aid consistent with MPD training, as soon as practical.
 Members should use personal protective equipment (PPE) whenever necessary (P&P 7-2005). - 2.
 Naloxone (Narcan) shall be administered only in accordance P&P 7-348.